 Speaking to The Pharmaceutical Journal on 16 August 2023, Michael Lennox, chief executive of Community Pharmacy Somerset, said the aim to increase the number of trainees locally was in response to “a recruitment crisis” facing all pharmacy sectors in the county.

-NHS England’s 2022 ‘Community pharmacy workforce survey’, published on 3 August 2023, showed that Somerset had the highest vacancy rate for community pharmacist roles in the country, with almost a third (32%) of the 237 full-time equivalent (FTE) positions unfilled.
+NHS England’s 2022 ‘Community pharmacy workforce survey’, published on 3 August 2023, showed that, across integrated care systems, Somerset had the highest vacancy rate for community pharmacist roles in the country, with almost a third (32%) of the 237 full-time equivalent (FTE) positions unfilled.

 Bath and North East Somerset, Swindon and Wiltshire had the second highest vacancy rate, with 25% of FTE positions unfilled.